niva-kanju/Build-the-basics-Shecoders/Day11.md

+# Day 11

 Good morning girls

 Today we will be covering Strings in C. You've already completed the tasks on string manipulation.
-String is actually a vast topic to discuss and we too were confused where to start this😅 So here is what we chose for you.
-This is actually a playlist. https://www.youtube.com/playlist?list=PLBlnK6fEyqRhwQbYrTDZYJaB4z1YgsAPW
+String is actually a vast topic to discuss and we too were confused where to start this.
+So here is what we chose for you.
+This is actually a playlist.

+https://www.youtube.com/playlist?list=PLBlnK6fEyqRhwQbYrTDZYJaB4z1YgsAPW

 Take a look at what you really don't know and you can skip the topics you are already familiar with.
 Also there are some programs at the end of it .
 Try to watch that too even later because that will help you to know more and have a strong base of strings.

-Feel free to raise your doubts here🙌🏻
+Feel free to raise your doubts here

+## Task

-After having a clear idea on working of strings in C , looks like you guys are ready to take up todays task and here is it👇 Write a program in C to compare two string without using string library functions.
+After having a clear idea on working of strings in C , looks like you guys are ready to take up todays task and here is it.
+Write a program in C to compare two string without using string library functions.

 Test Data :

 Input the 1st string : This is first string

 Input the 2nd string : This is first string

 Expected Output :